KYD-42/KYD-42/README.md

 # 🤖 About Me

-I'm a recently graduated web developer with a passion for coding, video-games and product design.
-With nearly a decade of experience as a creative designer under my belt, I bring a unique perspective to web development.
-My goal is to blend design and development to craft websites that are both beautiful and functional.
-I love learning new technologies, tackling challenges head-on, and collaborating with others to bring ideas to life.
+Hi there!
+I'm Filipe, a frontend developer with a passion for crafting engaging, user-centric and overall good looking web experiences.
+I have a decade of experience as a creative designer, and that background continues to inform my approach to web development.
+I believe that intuitive interfaces, clean code, and visually appealing results are essential for creating products that users truly enjoy.

+I'm constantly exploring new technologies and approaches to bring those ideals to life in the digital world, seeking out that perfect balance of form and function.
+Feel free to check out my projects here on GitHub – I'm always eager to collaborate, learn from others, and share my knowledge.
+Let's create something awesome together! 🕹️

 <br>